Sara Maitland: Life and career

 She has been absorbed in religion since 1972.
 From 1972 to 1993 she was married to an Anglican priest, but divorced in 1993 and became a Roman Catholic.
 In 1995, she worked with Stanley Kubrick on the film A.I.
 Artificial Intelligence.

 She has two adult children.
-Maitland's daughter Polly Lee is an actress best known for her work on the American television series The Americans and Gotham.
-Maitland's son Adam Lee is a photographer best known for his photographic series Identity Documents and his work with Look - Liverpool International Photography Festival.
-Since Adam left college, Maitland has moved towards a solitary and prayerful life in a variety of locations, first of all on the Isle of Skye and ultimately in her present house in Galloway.
-She says today that she wants to avoid most of the comforts of life, especially those that intrude into her quest for silence such as mobile phones, radio, television and even her son.
+Since her son left college, Maitland has moved towards a solitary and prayerful life in a variety of locations, first of all on the Isle of Skye and ultimately in her present house in Galloway.
+She says that she wants to avoid most of the comforts of life, especially those that intrude into her quest for silence such as mobile phones, radio, television and even her son.
 She has described these changes in her life and the experiences leading to them in the autobiographical A Book of Silence.
-Maitland lectures part-time for Lancaster University's MA in Creative Writing and is a Fellow of St Chad's College, Durham University.
+Maitland has taught part-time for Lancaster University's MA in Creative Writing and is a Fellow of St Chad's College, Durham University.

 Maitland's 2003 collection of short stories, On Becoming a Fairy Godmother, is a fictional celebration of the menopausal woman, while the title story of 2008's Far North was originally published as "True North" in her first collection Telling Tales and was made into a film of the same title in 2007.
 The rest of Far North collects dark mythological tales from around the world.